nicolaei/master/essay.md

 The algorithm will assign a channel and antenna power output to each access point, to minimize interference.

-What this masters thesis aims to solve is scanning the local area for active wireless nodes, so that the algorithm can do it's work.
+What this thesis aims to solve is scanning the local area for active wireless nodes, so that the algorithm can do it's work.

 The problem
 -----------

-There is one main issue I'll have to look at while trying to find a solution to the problem.
+There are two main issues I'll have to look at while trying to find a solution to the task at hand.

 **How can we scan the network with minimal disruption to the connected clients?**